 (You can read part one here)

-Correction from part one: the Brigade commander Colonel “Rodriguez,” it rather named “Velasquez.”
+Correction from the first part: the Brigade commander, Colonel “Rodriguez,” is rather named “Velasquez.”
 I was able to dig up some documents on this subject that I had holed away that allowed me to make the correction.

 “This weather must be on the cartel’s payroll,” he remarked.